KXGN-TV: Digital television transition

 Sturlaugson's most pressing challenge in the 2000s was leading the station through its costly upgrade to digital television.
 If not for the DTV Delay Act pushing the final cutoff date back by four months from February to June 2009, KXGN-TV would not have converted in a timely manner, as the equipment had not arrived by February.
 While many stations had a May 1, 2002, deadline to start a digital signal, KXGN-TV requested and received multiple extensions due to financial hardship.
 In 2008, the FCC had permitted it to convert to digital on VHF channel 5 instead of the originally allocated channel 10, a process that saved money but delayed installation of the facility.
 After the successful digital conversion, in September 2009, KXGN added a dedicated NBC subchannel, an idea Sturlaugson had discussed prior to the transition; Marks had previously signed KXGN up to carry the never-launched .2 Network in 2008.
 The station's various translators were converted to digital service by their operators in the years that followed; for instance, the retransmitters at Plevna were converted at the end of 2011, also expanding the reach of the NBC subchannel.

+Sale to Montana PBS

 Marks died on May 11, 2022; his company The Marks Group had 14 radio stations and five TV stations (including KXGN-TV) at the time of his death.
+In early 2024, Marks sold its Montana and North Dakota radio stations, including KXGN and KDZN, to operations manager Andrew Sturlaugson's P&A Media, while retaining KXGN-TV and KYUS-TV in Miles City.
+That December, KXGN-TV announced that it would drop NBC at 11:59 p.m. on December 31, ahead of other changes at the station that include the planned sale of its Douglas Street studios.
+The decision to discontinue NBC programming, made for profitability reasons, coincided with the end of local studio production.
+In March 2025, the station began preparing to vacate the building, staff readied a garage sale of props, unused equipment, and other broadcasting ephemera.
+On July 8, 2025, the Marks Group filed to sell KXGN-TV and KYUS-TV to Montana State University—owner of Montana PBS, the state's public television broadcaster—for $375,000; the remainder of the stations' value will be credited as a donation.
+KXGN-TV and KYUS-TV, which were the Marks Group's final broadcast properties, will bring over-the-air public television service to far eastern Montana for the first time; except for translators in the northeastern and southeastern parts of the state, Montana PBS did not previously own transmitters east of Billings.